QingZ11/nebula-website/content/en/posts/review-on-graph-databases/index.md

 ![review08](https://user-images.githubusercontent.com/38887077/78017585-121aab80-737f-11ea-8562-fbce814b4a8f.png)

-Such a large legacy system was built upon Mongodb and Cassandra and due to historical design problems, there are some dauting facts need to be fixed.
+Such a large legacy system was built upon Mongodb and Cassandra and due to historical design problems, there are some daunting facts need to be fixed.

 Mongo has very slow reads because of data model and Cassadra either because of the fan-outs design policies and large overhead in web infrastructure.
 Plus, Cassandra needs babysitting by a huge number of ops team.
 As the original infra shown below, fan-out to feed new project message to followers needs a huge number of writes which will hamper performance tremendously: